dockstore/dockstore-documentation/docs/getting-started/getting-started-with-notebooks.rst

 Using the Notebooks Feature Flag
 --------------------------------

-There is a ``notebooks`` feature flag that can be used to explore Dockstore Notebooks feature that are in development.
+There is a ``notebooks`` feature flag that can be used to explore Dockstore Notebooks features that are in development.

 .. warning:: The features hidden behind this flag may not be fully functional, but using the flag offers you a preview of the features to come.